 Climate sensitivity of this species is influenced by increased temperature, changes in precipitation patterns, early snowmelt, reduced snowpack, and increased wildfire.
-Population numbers vary annually in response to variable weather because mardon skippers exhibit physiological and indirect (i.e., habitat) sensitivity to temperature and precipitation.
+Population numbers vary annually in response to variable weather because Mardon skippers exhibit physiological and indirect (i.e., habitat) sensitivity to temperature and precipitation.
 Temperature influences butterfly behavior (e.g., mating, foraging, egg-laying time), adult life span, and larval development.
 Cool, wet spring conditions limit adult activity and therefore fecundity.
-Warming temperature may also affect phenological timing between mardon skipper and key plant species (host and nectar plants) possibly causing low availibility of nectar resources and pre-mature desiccation of larval forage, leading to reduced fitness or starvation of adults or larvae.
-A majortity of MS populations in WA are located in higher elevation sites, where warming temperatures lead to reduced snowpack/earlier snowmelt creating highly exposed, novel conditions for overwintering likely increasing mortality, and contribute to habitat degradation by hastening conifer encroachment in the butterfly's open, grassland habitat.
+Warming temperature may also affect phenological timing between Mardon skipper and key plant species (host and nectar plants) possibly causing low availability of nectar resources and pre-mature desiccation of larval forage, leading to reduced fitness or starvation of adults or larvae.
+A majority of Mardon skipper populations in WA are located in higher elevation sites, where warming temperatures lead to reduced snowpack/earlier snowmelt creating highly exposed, novel conditions for overwintering likely increasing mortality, and contribute to habitat degradation by hastening conifer encroachment in the butterfly's open, grassland habitat.
 Mardon skippers are also vulnerable to fire.
-Fire helps maintain open grassland habitat used by the mardon skipper by preventing conifer encroachment, but mardon skippers are highly sedentary and unable to escape fire, therefore fire can cause direct mortality of all life stages.
-Increasing fire frequencies may expand overall habitat area available for mardon skipper, but could contribute to population extirpation if fire occurs in current habitat areas.
+Fire helps maintain open grassland habitat used by the Mardon skipper by preventing conifer encroachment, but Mardon skippers are highly sedentary and unable to escape fire, therefore fire can cause direct mortality of all life stages.
+Increasing fire frequencies may expand overall habitat area available for Mardon skipper, but could contribute to population extirpation if fire occurs in current habitat areas.

 Exposure to climate change

 - Altered fire regimes